 Reports and responses

-During fiscal 2018 there were 59 reports and consultations made through the hotline system.
+During fiscal 2021 there were 66 reports and consultations made through the hotline system.
 None of them regarded significant matters which would affect the performance of operations.
 Of these, three were reports or consultations related to human rights issues such as discrimination and harassment.

 Prevention of bribery